National Park Tours

 “If Americans, in their lifetime do not visit a national park, they will not have in their experience something tangible that is America.
 It’s an America that you can see, hear, smell, that you can even taste and that you can touch.
 And those experiences that involve all of our senses are the most profound experiences of all.” ~Yosemite Park Ranger, Shelton Johnson

-At O.A.R.S. we know as well as anyone that our national parks provide transformative, life-changing experiences that everyone deserves to have.
-That’s why, in 2015 we teamed up with the National Park Foundation in support of their mission to protect America’s treasured places, connect all people with parks, and inspire the next generation of park stewards.
+At OARS we know as well as anyone that our national parks provide transformative, life-changing experiences that everyone deserves to have.
+That’s why, since 2015, we’ve teamed up with the National Park Foundation in support of their mission to protect America’s treasured places, connect all people with parks, and inspire the next generation of park stewards.

-This year O.A.R.S. is donating one percent of company sales to the National Park Foundation for national park tours we operate in Arches & Canyonlands National Parks, Crater Lake National Park, Dinosaur National Monument, Grand Teton National Park, Yellowstone National Park, Yosemite National Park and for our hiking trips in Grand Canyon National Park.
+When you book a national park adventure with OARS, we’ll donate one percent of those sales to the National Park Foundation.
+This includes national park tours we operate in Canyonlands National Park, Dinosaur National Monument, Yosemite National Park and our hiking trips in Grand Canyon National Park.

-O.A.R.S. is an authorized concessioner of Arches, Canyonlands, Grand Canyon and Grand Teton National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Crater Lake, Yosemite and Yellowstone National Parks.
+OARS is an authorized concessioner of Canyonlands and Grand Canyon National Parks, an authorized concessioner in Dinosaur National Monument and operates by special permit in Yosemite National Park.